 Impacts to benthic resources from placement and shifting of pipelines and cables, and from other types of direct mechanical damage,

-Alterations in amount and timing of streamflow and significant reductions in fish passage resulting from damming or diverting rivers, and
+Alterations in amount and timing of riverflow and significant blockage or reduction in area of critical spawning habitat resulting from damming or diverting rivers, and

 Alteration of community diversity, composition, food webs and energy flow due to addition of structure.

 In addition, the interactions between cumulative and direct (lethal and sub-lethal) effects among the above-listed can affect the magnitude of the overall impacts.
 Such interactions may result in a scale of effect that is multiplicative rather than additive.
 Those effects are at present nearly completely unstudied.

+Potential Impacts of Offshore Ocean Current Energy Installations on Benthic Resources (USDOI, MMS 2007a):

+Construction

+Bottom disturbances from installation of foundations or anchoring systems and anchoring of construction and maintenance vessels

+Sediment disturbance and suspension during installation of foundations or anchoring systems

+Sound during pile driving or drilling

+Habitat loss from foundations and units attached to the seafloor to gather the power and feed to the transmission cable to shore

+Habitat disturbance during cable laying

+Introduction of hard substrates

+Habitat disturbance resulting from scour

+Operation

+Operational sound and vibration

+Introduction of contaminants from use of antifouling coatings and cleaning of marine fouling

+Introduction of different communities from fouling growth on monopiles and scour protection around the foundation or anchoring systems

+Potential Impacts to Fishery Resources from Ocean Current Installations:

+Construction activities

+Habitat disturbance or loss from foundations, moorings, anchors, and cable laying

+Sound associated with pile driving and drilling

+Operations activities

+Introduction of artificial hard substrates

+Scour impacts on benthic habitats

+EMF effects on sensitive species

+Collisions with moving parts

+Changes in water flow and pressures

+Potential Impacts to Fishery Resources from Wave Installations:

+anchored on hard bottom, a more sensitive habitat than soft sediments, and could affect essential fish habitat and Habitat Areas of Particular Concern

+transmission cable cannot be buried in hard bottom areas, creating concerns for those species that have EMF sensitivities

+antifouling agents (e.g., Tri-butyl tin) have toxic effects on many marine and estuarine organisms, and specifically different life stages of fishes

+some of the devices that use overtopping as part of their process might entrain fish, primarily embryos and larvae, that live at the surface of the ocean

-SAFMC Policies for Energy Exploration, Development, Transportation and Hydropower Re-licensing Activities
+SAFMC Policies for Energy Exploration, Development, Transportation and Hydropower Licensing Activities

-The SAFMC establishes the following general policies related to energy exploration, development, transportation, and hydropower re-licensing activities and related projects, to clarify and augment the general policies already adopted in the Habitat Plan and Comprehensive Habitat Amendment (SAFMC, 1998a; SAFMC, 1998b):
+The SAFMC establishes the following general policies related to energy exploration, development, transportation, and hydropower licensing activities and related projects, to clarify and augment the general policies already adopted in the Habitat Plan and Comprehensive Habitat Amendment (SAFMC, 1998a; SAFMC, 1998b):

 Projects should avoid, minimize, and – where possible – offset damage to EFH and EFH-HAPCs.
 This should be accomplished, in part, by integrating the best available and least impactive technologies into the construction design.